sunrabbit123/monad-util/README.md

 This package is derived from https://github.com/SieR-VR/ts-features.

-A utility library implementing the util monad in TypeScript.
+A utility library implementing the Result and Either monads in TypeScript.

 ## Installation